Data-Space-Core/Connector-Deployment/README.md

 - [Docker Compose](https://docs.docker.com/compose/)

 ## Configuration
-The IDS Connector is configured using a JSON configuration file (`config.json`).
+The DSIL Connector is configured using a JSON configuration file (`config.json`).
 This file defines the logging level, deployment mode, security profiles, public key, endpoints, and connector metadata.
 It also specifies the trust store and key store locations.

 ### Configuration Highlights
 - **Logging Level:** Minimal Logging